psevestre/openid-fapi/Financial_API_WD_002.md

 ##Foreword

-OIDF (OpenID Foundation) is an international standardizing body comprised by over 160 participating entities (work group participants).
+OIDF (OpenID Foundation) is an international standardizing body comprised of over 160 participating entities (work group participants).
 The work of preparing international standards is carried out through OIDF work groups according to OpenID Process.
-Each participants interested in a subject for which a work group has been established has the right to be represented on that work group.
+Each participant interested in a subject for which a work group has been established has the right to be represented on that work group.
 International organizations, governmental and non-governmental, in liaison with OIDF, also take part in the work.
 OIDF collaborates closely with other standardizing bodies in the related fields.

 OpenID Foundation standards are drafted in accordance with the rules given in the OpenID Process.

-The main task of work group is to prepare Implementers Draft and Final Draft.
+The main task of the work group is to prepare Implementers Draft and Final Draft.
 Final Draft adopted by the Work Group through consensus are circulated publicly for the public review for 60 days and for the OIDF members for voting.
 Publication as an OIDF Standard requires approval by at least 50 % of the members casting a vote.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 OIDF shall not be held responsible for identifying any or all such patent rights.